Looking for a getaway from the city? These are the best places to visit Upstate NY.

 2144 U.S. 9, Au Sable, NY 12911, map

-Referred to as the Grand Canyon of the Adirondacks, hike the surrounding trails or float down the Ausable River.
+Ausable Chasm is also referred to as the Grand Canyon of the Adirondacks.
+Hike the surrounding trails or float down the Ausable River.
 Adventure-seekers can find rock climbing routes and rappelling.
 Also, don’t forget to stop by the Ausable Chasm Bridge for unforgettable views.

 Pro Tip: If you’re looking for one of the best ways to visit one of the best places in upstate NY, try renting a car with RealCar.
-RealCar is a top-rated, easy-to-use, luxury rental car service that’ll make getting there almost as good as the destination itself.
+RealCar is a top-rated, easy-to-use, luxury rental car service that’ll make getting there almost as good as the destination.

 3. Whiteface Mountain